vincevelle/CSA-and-PharmacoGx-Integration/data_analysis/README.md

 ## 📂 Repository Structure

 1. **viability_histograms.py**
 - Loops through the directory of PharmacoDB data, extracts raw viabilities, and plots a histogram contained to the range [0, 200].
 Any data outside this range is saved to a separate log file.
-Find the folder of histograms on lambda7 at /homes/hsuleman/PharmacoGx/data_analysis/viability_histograms
 2. **avg_viabilities.py**
 - Calculates the average raw viability values for experiments where the AUC was computed to be > 1.
 The goal is to find rare cases where the computed AUC is high but the treatment may actually be effective.